quicwg/base-drafts/draft-ietf-quic-transport.md

 Multiple QUIC packets -- even of different packet types -- can be coalesced into a single UDP datagram; see {{packet-coalesce}}.
-As a result, this handshake could consist of as few as 4 UDP datagrams, or any number more (subject to limits inherent to the protocol, such as congestion control or anti-amplification).
+As a result, this handshake could consist of as few as 4 UDP datagrams, or any number more (subject to limits inherent to the protocol, such as congestion control and anti-amplification).
 For instance, the server's first flight contains Initial packets, Handshake packets, and "0.5-RTT data" in 1-RTT packets with a short header.